 Please click on Browse DSI to browse the database.
 The Quick Search Field provides a single keyword search across the entire reference.

-Search for georg will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.
+Search for "contains georg" will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.

 If you want to combine different search terms, select Advanced Search to get a wide array 20 different search fields that can also be combined.

 For a summary of content please click here (external Link, Oct.
 2012, i.e. outdated as far as the numbers of entries are concerned, but still useful for search tips and general guidance)

 There is also the option to report suggestions for new entries to us - please fill out the online form or send us information in tabular form, taking into account as many categories of our search fields as possible, and be patient – every such suggestion is carefully checked and amended by us before being put online.

 Sir William Hamilton: Campi Phlegraei, Naples, 1776, Plate XXXVIII: